koskenni/pytwolc/docs/formalism.rst

   m ä {kØ}:Ø {ieeØ}:e s s {aä}:ä

+Note that all letters and morphophonemes which are mentioned in the definitions or the rules must be present in the examples.

 The two-level grammar consists of (a) definitions and (b) rules and (c) comments.
 Definitions give names for expressions so that these names can be used in subsequent rules and definitions.